deng-gdb/eurostat-gdp/README.md

   - [Artifact Registry](https://console.cloud.google.com/artifacts): `eurostat-gdp-repository`

-### Build Docker image and place it to the Artifact Registry
+### Build a Docker image and place it to the Artifact Registry

+Be aware of the following:
+  - The Docker image will contain only base environment for a Prefect agent execution: Python, Prefect, etc.
+  - The code requred to build the Docker image is located in the setup/docker folder in the project repo.
+  - All environment dependencies are captured in the docker-requirements.txt file and will be installed in the base environment in the Docker image.
-We are going to store the Docker image in the [GCP Artifact Registry.](https://cloud.google.com/artifact-registry/)
+  - We are going to store the Docker image in the [GCP Artifact Registry.](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#auth)

+Make the following steps:
 - Run Docker Desctop
 - [Configure Docker to use the Google Cloud CLI to authenticate requests to Artifact Registry](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#auth).
   - To set up authentication to Docker repositories in the region us-east1, run the following command: `gcloud auth configure-docker us-east1-docker.pkg.dev`
 - Build the Docker image: `docker build -t eurostat-gdp:v1 .`
+- Before you push the Docker image to Artifact Registry, you must [tag it with the repository name](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images#tag).
+Run the following command:
-- docker tag eurostat-gdp:v1 us-east1-docker.pkg.dev/free-tier-project-397608/eurostat-gdp-repository/eurostat-gdp:v1
+  - `docker tag eurostat-gdp:v1 us-east1-docker.pkg.dev/<gcp_project_id>/eurostat-gdp-repository/eurostat-gdp:v1` , where:
-- docker push us-east1-docker.pkg.dev/free-tier-project-397608/eurostat-gdp-repository/eurostat-gdp:v1
+    - us-east1-docker.pkg.dev - is the hostname for the Docker repository you created.
+    - **<gcp_project_id>** - is your Google Cloud project ID.
+You should enter your value here.
+    - eurostat-gdp-repository - is the name of the repository you created
+    - eurostat-gdp:v1 - is the image name you want to use in the repository.
+- Push the Docker image to the registry: `docker push us-east1-docker.pkg.dev/free-tier-project-397608/eurostat-gdp-repository/eurostat-gdp:v1`
+- Open your [Artifact Registry](https://console.cloud.google.com/artifacts) and check that the Docker image exists in the repository.